Snap Fits

 TL;DR

-For reliable FDM snap fits, make the flexing arm long with a big root fillet, add a lead-in ramp plus a hard stop, and print a small coupon to tune clearance and hook bite in 0.1–0.2 mm steps.
+For reliable FDM snap fits, design a long, slender flex arm with a large root fillet, add a lead-in ramp plus a hard stop, and print a small coupon to tune clearance and hook bite in 0.1–0.2 mm steps.

-What a snap fit is doing (and why FDM is tricky)
+What a snap fit does (and what FDM changes)

-A snap fit is a spring: you force a beam or ring to deflect, it rides over a ramp, then it returns and the hook lands in a pocket/groove.
-In FDM, the weak link is usually the root of the flexure (stress concentration + layer bonding) and dimensional scatter (elephant’s foot, slight warps, over-extrusion) that changes clearance and bite.
+A snap fit is a spring.
+You deflect a beam or ring, it rides up a ramp, then it springs back and the hook drops into a pocket or groove.
+In FDM, failures usually start at the flexure root (stress concentration plus layer bonding limits) and in the real-world size scatter of printed parts (elephant’s foot, slight warp, over-extrusion) that shifts your clearance and hook “bite.”

 Where snap fits work best